 At a minimum, this will show you where your security gaps are and give you a precise evaluation of the current state of your security posture.

-Extended Security Posture Management (XSPM) platforms such as Cymulate integrate all these elements into a single source of truth.
+The Cymulate Exposure Management and Security Validation platform integrates all these elements into a single source of truth.
 Cymulate stands ready to help you immediately with no obligations.

 Validate your security posture now.